lauradelarivera/canvas_practice/README.md

 # canvas_practice
-Draws with Canvas on JAvaScript and HTML
+Draws with Canvas on JavaScript and HTML